Quick Answer

 Have Backups:

 VI.
-Using Your VPN in China: Tips for Success
+Using Your Access Plan in China: Tips for Success

 Troubleshooting Common Issues: